 After their annual assessment, Manpower announced that 46% of U.S. employers are now facing talent shortages, finding it difficult to match their job descriptions with the right candidate.

 In response to this constant challenge, Google is launching Google for Jobs, an initiative based on the already existing Google Cloud Jobs API.
 It all started when the guys from Google asked themselves the following question: “How can we create a 10x increase in the number of people hired?”

-In response to this, they started to optimize the visitors experience in order to increase conversion, but then realized something else was needed.
+In response to this, they started to optimize the visitors’ experience in order to increase conversion but then realized they needed something else.

 In a nutshell, the API aggregates clusters of similar jobs (art, fashion & design or business development manager, director, government BD manager) and most importantly, it understands the specific job title, but also synonyms (biz dev, bus.
 Dev etc), similar roles (brand manager, relations manager), occupation, job category and necessary skills (business development, communications/interpersonal skills etc).

 This product was already launched in November last year and can be used by companies to increase their conversion rate.
 More info can be found on Google’s official page.

 On the job seeker’s side google for jobs comes to ease the process of finding the perfect opportunity.

 What is Google for Jobs?